-In 2006, the Centre began to implement the project Music Lithuania that was aimed to represent the Lithuanian music industry at international music expos.
+In 2006, the Centre began to implement the project Music Lithuania, which was aimed to represent the Lithuanian music industry at international music expos.
 Since then, the Centre organises Lithuania’s national stands at international music industry expos, disseminates and promotes compilations of music, coordinates concerts of music by Lithuanian composers and performers abroad, as well as presents information on various musical genres on its website.

-Lithuanian municipalities have orchestras, jazz bands and folk ensembles that are financed on regular basis.
-Music projects are regularly funded by the Lithuanian Council for Culture that also has a grant programme for individual music performers and composers.
+Lithuanian municipalities have orchestras, jazz bands and folk ensembles that are financed on a regular basis.
+Music projects are regularly funded by the Lithuanian Council for Culture, which also has a grant programme for individual music performers and composers.

 Table 24: Funding of music projects and individual grants for music performers and composers by the Lithuanian Council for Culture in 2016–2021

 |Allocated amount (in EUR)||2 098 090||2 614 510||2 880 150||2 804 040||3 828 373||2 359 310|

 |Allocated amount (in EUR)||132 240||186 190||197 100||243 100||1 107 167||619 200|

 Comments are closed.